abinit/abinit/doc/tutorial/eph4mob.md

 The job should take $\sim$15 seconds on a recent CPU.

-Let's discuss the meaning of the e-ph variables in more details.
+Let's discuss the meaning of the e-ph variables in more details:

-[[optdriver]] 7 is required to activate the e-ph driver while [[eph_task]] -4 tells ABINIT that we only need the imaginary part of the e-ph self-energy, which directly gives the electron lifetimes.
+* [[optdriver]] 7 is required to activate the e-ph driver

+* [[eph_task]] -4 tells ABINIT that we only need the imaginary part of the e-ph self-energy, which directly gives the electron lifetimes.

-The dense $\kk$-mesh is specified by [[ngkpt]] = 24 24 24.
+* The dense $\kk$-mesh is specified by [[ngkpt]] = 24 24 24.
   It should be the same mesh as the one used for the dense WFK computation.

-[[occopt]] 3 is required to correctly compute the location of the Fermi level, using the Fermi-Dirac occupation function.
+* [[occopt]] 3 is required to correctly compute the location of the Fermi level, using the Fermi-Dirac occupation function.

-The initial grid used for the phonons (used in the DFPT computation) was a 4x4x4.
+* [[ddb_ngqpt]] defined the initial grid used for the DFPT computation (4x4x4 in this example)

-These are the values that we need to specify for [[ddb_ngqpt]].
-The dense $\qq$-mesh onto which the scattering potentials are interpolated and the e-ph matrix elements are computed is given by [[eph_ngqpt_fine]].
+* [[eph_ngqpt_fine]] defines the dense $\qq$-mesh onto which the scattering potentials are interpolated and the e-ph matrix elements are computed is given by

+!!! warning

-Note that [[eph_ngqpt_fine]] and [[ngkpt]] should be commensurated.
+    [[ngkpt]] and [[eph_ngqpt_fine]] should be commensurated.
+    More specifically, the $\kk$-mesh must must be a multiple of the $\qq$-mesh.

 In this tutorial, we will use the same dense $\kk$- and $\qq$-meshes.
-As a rule of thumb, a $\qq$-mesh twice as dense in each direction as the $\kk$-mesh, is needed to achieve fast convergence of the integrals.
+As a rule of thumb, a $\qq$-mesh twice as dense in each direction as the $\kk$-mesh, is needed to achieve fast convergence of the integrals [[cite:Brunin2020]].
 Possible exceptions are systems with very small effective masses (e.g. GaAs) in which a very dense $\kk$-sampling is needed to to sample the electron (hole) pocket.
-In this case, using the same sampling for electrons and phonons may be enough.
+In this case, using the same sampling for electrons and phonons may be enough to converge.

 We will use the tetrahedron integration method [[cite:Bloechl1994]] to obtain the lifetimes (integration over the $\qq$-mesh).
 This allows to efficiently filter out the $\qq$-points that do not contribute to the lifetimes.
 Indeed, only a small fraction of the $\qq$-points belonging to the $\qq$-mesh ensure energy and momentum conservation for a given $\kk$-point.
 All the other $\qq$-points do not need to be considered and can be filtered out.
-The use of the tetrahedron method is automatically activated when only the imaginary part is wanted.
+The use of the tetrahedron method is automatically activated when [[eph_task]] is set to -4.
 It is possible to change this behaviour by using [[eph_intmeth]] albeit not recommended.

 The list of temperatures for which the mobility is computed is specified by [[tmesh]].